 A well constructed list of qualifications, skills and experience is important and helpful to create trust and credibility.
 Think of this section as a short resume.
 Customers are interested in your abilities and will likely hire people they feel are safest and experienced.
 You may not have qualifications in fields of nursing, disability, aged care or domestic assistance and you don’t need to!

 This section is still important and should not be limited to your educational qualifications, after all we are “everyday people” who want to participate in the community.
 Many customers choose people from similar professions as themselves as they feel like they can make a deeper connection with them.

 - Any relevant qualifications, as well as others that may be of interest.

 - Outline any casual experience as a companion, carer or nanny.

 - Volunteering experience or active participation in your community.

 - Skills and abilities that are relevant to your work as a companion.

 - Any other interesting and appropriate projects or involvement.

 Are you interested in social work, or know someone who would be a great Social Carer?
-If you live in NSW and are looking to earn money via a method that is rewarding, fun and benefits the community - Like Family is for you.
-Like Family is a Sydney-based startup on a activity to reduce social isolation and build more inclusive communities in Australia.
+If you live on the east coast of Australia and are looking to earn money via a method that is rewarding, fun and benefits the community - Like Family is for you.
+Like Family is a Sydney-based startup on a mission to reduce social isolation and build more inclusive communities in Australia.
 We offer local jobs with flexible hours to suit your schedule, with a good hourly pay rate.
-Sign up now to start your Social Carer journey!
+Sign up now to start your hero journey!